-The interDesign Rain’s marbled plastic shelves looked tacky.
+The InterDesign Rain’s marbled plastic shelves looked tacky.

-The Spa Creations oversized caddy, available in Bed Bath & Beyond stores, seemed big but turned out to be just wide; Its bottom shelf was too close to the top shelf to accomodate 16-ounce bottles.
+The Spa Creations oversized caddy, available in Bed Bath & Beyond stores, seemed big but turned out to be just wide; Its bottom shelf was too close to the top shelf to accommodate 16-ounce bottles.

 Metaltex’s Onda model offered a three-year warranty but was hardly big enough to fit more than one shampoo bottle, a bar of soap, and a sponge.

-The Better Houseware Deluxe Chrome Shower Caddy looked excellent—a real contender, even—but simply draped over the showerpipe, prompting some buyers to screw it to the wall.
+The Better Houseware Deluxe Chrome Shower Caddy looked excellent—a real contender, even—but simply draped over the shower pipe, prompting some buyers to screw it to the wall.

 Crate and Barrel and CB2 didn’t offer hanging caddies, and Ikea assumed I wanted to mount its caddy on the wall like a proper shelf.

 Frontgate’s sustainably harvested Teak Corner Shelf Caddy was large, beautiful, sturdy, durable, the recipient of an average rating of 4.9 stars out of five from 92 users—quite possibly the best-rated caddy on the Web!—and cost about $300.
 Plus shipping.